Kuhn's Equivalence Theorem for Games in Product Form: Introduction

 \section{Introduction}

 From the origin, games in extensive form have been formulated on a tree.
-In his seminal paper \emph{Extensive Games and the Problem of Information}~\cite{Kuhn:1953}, Kuhn claimed that ``The use of a geometrical model (\ldots) clarifies the delicate problem of information''.
+In his seminal 1953 paper \emph{Extensive Games and the Problem of Information}~\cite{Kuhn:1953}, Kuhn claimed that ``The use of a geometrical model (\ldots) clarifies the delicate problem of information''.
 The proper handling of information was thus a strong motivation for Kuhn's extensive games.
 On the game tree, moves are those vertices that possess alternatives, then moves are partitioned into players moves, themselves partitioned into information sets (with the constraint that no two moves in an information set can be on the same play).
 Kuhn mentions agents, one agent per information set, to ``personalize the interpretation'' but the notion is not central (to the point that his definition of perfect recall ``obviates the use of agents'').
-Then (pure) strategies of a player are defined as mappings from player moves to alternatives, with the property of being constant on every information set.
+Then (pure) strategies of a player are defined as mappings\footnote{ {Adopting usage in mathematics, we follow Serge Lang and use ``function'' only to refer to mappings in which the codomain is numerical --- that is, a set of numbers (i.e. a subset of~$\RR$ or $\CC$, or their possible extensions with $\pm \infty$) --- and reserve the term ``mapping'' for more general codomains.} } from player moves to alternatives, with the property of being constant on every information set.

-By contrast, agents play a central role in the so-called Witsenhausen's intrinsic model \cite{Witsenhausen:1971a,Witsenhausen:1975}.
-The novelty introduced by Witsenhausen is the notion of information field, that we summarize as follows: (i) each agent is equipped with a measurable action space (set and $\sigma$-algebra); (ii) the product of those measurable spaces, called the hybrid space, serves as a unique domain for all the strategies (or policies in a control theoretic wording); (ii) the hybrid product $\sigma$-algebra hosts the agents' information subfields, and the (pure) strategies of an agent are required to be measurable with respect to the agent's information field.
+By contrast, agents play a central role in the so-called Witsenhausen's intrinsic model \cite{Witsenhausen:1971a,Witsenhausen:1975}, {although the vocable ``agent'' does not refer to the same mathematical objects.
+A Kuhn agent is identified with one of the information sets in the finite partition of a player.
+A Witsenhausen agent is a primitive object whose role is central as a decision maker equipped with the algebra of his\footnote{ In the paper, we adopt (except for the Alice and Bob models) the convention that a player is female (hence using ``she'' and ``her''), whereas an agent is male (``he'', ``his'').} information events (and not only a single information event). } The novelty introduced in 1971 by Witsenhausen is the notion of information field (or algebra), that we summarize as follows: (i) each agent is equipped with a measurable action space (set and $\sigma$-algebra) and so is chance; (ii) the product of those measurable spaces, called the hybrid space, serves as a unique domain for all the strategies (or policies in a control theoretic wording); (ii) the hybrid product $\sigma$-algebra hosts the agents' information subfields, and the (pure) strategies of an agent are required to be measurable with respect to the agent's information field. {The information field of an agent contains all the ``information events'' that the agent can observe before taking a decision.}